 Our trip to Ethiopia was incredible.
 I’m so glad I made the last minute decision to go with John, it was unforgettable.
 Alex in Addis looked after us brilliantly as did Getinet and his crew in the Simien mountains.
 They were both so passionate about their country and eager to share it’s treasures with us.
 And what a country!
 The bustle of the city and then the serene atmosphere of the mountains, great contrast.
 The landscape in the Simien Mountains was awe inspiring, colossal mountains and drops and great wildlife.
 Beautiful people.

-john thompson reviewing Simien Mountain & Lowlands Trek on 06 May 2014
+john t reviewing Simien Mountain & Lowlands Trek on 06 May 2014

 This itinerary gave a fantastic overview of the Simien Mountains – both the scenery and the people.
 The initial 4 days allowed a real exploration of the high plateau and the latter 4 days gave a great, close up experience of village life as the trek wound its way back to the lowlands.